EdoLabWorks/Node-WebControl/README.md

 http://localhost:3000
 ~~~~

-To access it from your mobile device/other PC, open a port in your development PC or host where the app is running.
+To access it from your mobile device/other PC, open a port in your development or host PC where the app is running.
-Get the ip using ipconfig in Windows and use it instead of localhost.
+Get the ip of your developmemt PC or host PC using ipconfig in Windows.
+Use the ip instead of localhost in your mobile device/other PC.

 Ensure the IO-control module is also running as a separate process.